 The Company primarily receives from subsidiaries brand royalty income as compensation for benefits of being able to use the Group's brand strength for its own business activities and offers services commissioned as indirect operations to improve the efficiency of Group sales.
 For this, performance obligations are judged to be satisfied over a set period, and the revenue is recognized in proportion to the percentage of performance obligations satisfied.

-6. Other significant matters which provide basis of presentation of non-consolidated financial statements Accounting treatment for retirement benefits
+- 6. Other significant matters which provide basis of presentation of non-consolidated financial statements - (1) Application of the group tax sharing system